catherinearnett/catherinearnett.github.io/docs/about.md

 <img src="/assets/images/headshot.jpg" ALIGN="right" width="300" HSPACE="50" VSPACE="50" />

-My dissertation aims to describe the form-meaning correspondence in Mandarin Chinese predicate reduplication.
-My research combines linguistic theory with tools from psycholinguistics, corpus linguistics, and NLP.
+My dissertation is about multilingual language models.
+I'm especially interested in language modeling in low-resource contexts.
+I also am interested in the intersection of psycholinguistics and NLP.

 I did my undergraduate degree at the University of Edinburgh in Chinese and Linguistics (MAHons), including one year at Zhejiang University in Hangzhou, China.